diagrams/diagrams-doc/README.markdown

 Once you have all the dependencies, simply do

-    ghc --make Shake
+    ghc --make Shake -threaded
-    ./Shake preview
+    ./Shake +RTS -N4 -RTS preview

 which will build the user manual and website, and run a web server on port 8000 serving a preview of the webiste.
+(In place of `-N4` you should use `-NX` where X is the number of cores you have.)
 Point your browser at `localhost:8000` to view it.
+It works well to leave this invocation of `Shake preview` running, and then start another process calling `Shake +RTS -NX -RTS buildh` repeatedly in a loop.
+The website will now be automatically be rebuilt any time any source files change.